WR2 | Syllabus

 - Effort

 | There is one important caveat.
-To earn this right (and to pass the course), all assignments must be completed and a solid attendance record must be kept.
+To earn this right (and to pass the course), all assignments must be completed, a solid attendance record must be kept, and no AI may be used for any of our coursework.

 Help With Your Writing